szafranski/RH-ota/README.md

 	cd ~/RH-ota
 	python update.py

->This software is designed to run using python 2.7.</br>
+>This software is designed to run using python 2.7.
->Will be updated to be python 3 friendly, when</br>
+>Will be updated to be python 3 friendly, </br>
->RotorHazard software will be converted as well.
+>when RotorHazard software will be converted as well.